Ferhan Hasani: VfL Wolfsburg

 On 16 December 2011, Hasani agreed to a three-year deal with Wolfsburg and joined the German club immediately after the New Year.
 Wolfsburg manager, Felix Magath, stated that new acquisitions Hasani and Slobodan Medojević were "two young players who have played exceptionally well in their respective leagues and are talents from whose we expect to be great players".

 On 30 September 2012, Hasani made his debut for Wolfsburg, coming on in the 45th minute against Mainz 05.

 During the 2012–13 season's winter transfer period, Hasani received interest from Croatian club Dinamo Zagreb.
 It was reported that Wolfsburg and Dinamo have agreed terms and all that remains is a medical test on 25 January.
 Dinamo coach Kruno Jurčić stated "He is a winger who can play on both sides and he's the kind of player we need.
-I've seen him when I was working for Croatian national team and was scouting Macedonia so when an opportunity came to sign him we didn't hesitate".
+I've seen him when I was working for Croatia national team and was scouting Macedonia so when an opportunity came to sign him we didn't hesitate".
 But the transfer failed.

 With the Wolfsburg squad being reduced and not receiving much match time, Hasani planned to leave in the summer, with possible interests from Dynamo Dresden and Brøndby.

 Brøndby IF

 2013–14 season

 On 2 September 2013, Hasani decided to join Brøndby IF.
 According to Danish media the transfer fee was €260K.
 He signed a two-year contract and was presented the jersey number 22.
 Hasani debuted on 15 September 2013 and scored his first goal after only two minutes of play, as he became matchwinner with a goal in the 65th minute against Odense Boldklub.
-On 1 December 2013, Hasani scored from a freekick 25 metres out from the goal against city rivals F.C.
-København.

-After round 23 in the Superliga, Ferhan sustained a knee injury, keeping him out of the next three games.
-On 18 April, he was cleared to return for the game against SønderjyskE.
-Ferhan came off the bench in the 70th minute, and put the game away when he score the third goal for Brøndby in the 88th minute.
-Hasani's goal came on a right footed shot to the right corner past the diving keeper of SønderjyskE.